loki12345george-cmd/george-cmd/README.md

 # 👋Hey,I'm George Kimani
 ## 🌱About me
-- I'm currently studying Mathematics at UON
+- I'm currently studying at the UON
 - I'm interested in Ai and programming-
 - 👯I'm looking to collaborate on beginner-friendly projects